Let’s chat about apartment lease-ups, shall we? A common question we get asked is, “When should we start marketing our new apartment building?”.

 Several factors should be considered when determining marketing and advertising budget at this time, including: competition, location, total number of units coming online (if not all at once), and projected absorption schedule (which indicates the time required for available units to be leased).

-When creating social media content, keep COVID alterations in mind.
+When creating social media content, keep the updates consistent.
 Corliss mentions virtual or self-guided tours in addition to “new technology to enhance the renters’ journey while maintaining a human element whenever possible.”

-In addition, she offers unique solutions to pandemic-related marketing efforts, such as: “introducing video leasing tools like Realync, having our teams create ‘meet the team’ clips on YouTube, launching chatbots, using companies like LCP360 to create 360 virtual community tours, testing platforms like Rentgrata…” to name a few.
+In addition, she offers unique solutions to pandemic-related marketing efforts, such as: “introducing video leasing tools like Realync, having our teams create ‘meet the team’ clips on YouTube, launching chat bots, using companies like The View Pro or 3D Plans to create 360 virtual community tours, testing platforms like Rentgrata…” to name a few.

 Here are some basic deliverables you can focus on…